 Ten Second Review

 Otherwise, it's as you were.
 Most will want the 1.6-litre BlueHDi unit, which comes in either 100 or 120bhp guises.
 There's also a 2.0-litre BlueHDi engine, offered with either 150 or 180bhp.
 For petrol people, the engine line-up opens with an 82bhp, 1.2-litre three-cylinder PureTech unit, then there's a choice of either 110 or 130bhp versions of this same engine further up the range.
 Across the line-up, transmissions are fairly standard fare, with five and six-speed manuals or a six-speed torque-converter automatic.
-If you want something sparkier, there's a warmed-up GT model or the full-fat GTi hot hatch.
+If you want something sparkier, there's a choice of the warmed-up GT model or the full-fat GTi hot hatch.
 The GT variant gets the older petrol 1.6-litre THP unit in 205bhp guise or the 2.0 BlueHDi 180 diesel unit.
 Go for the GTi and there's a 270bhp version of the 1.6 THP petrol powerplant.